Hasidic Judaism in Poland: Late 19th to 20th-century

 The end of the 19th-century saw the innovation of Hasidic yeshivas.
 Until this point, yeshivas had been identified with the Misnagdim or the Musar movement in Lithuania, and the widespread adoption of the Yeshiva system in Polish and Galician Hasidism, represented a rising trend of conservative values tied to traditional Torah study.
 The first Hasidic yeshivas were founded in the late 19th-century in Wiśnicz by Shlomo Halberstam (1847–1905), a grandson of the Chaim Halberstam, "the Divrei Chaim " (1793-1876) who established the Bobov Hasidic dynasty as an offshoot of his grandfather's dynasty of Sanz.
 Following this a Yeshiva was established in Sochaczew by Avrohom Bornsztain (1838-1910), the son-in-law of the Kotzker Rebbe and founder of the Sochatchov Hasidic dynasty.
 During the early 20th-century almost every Hasidic dynasty no matter its size, has its own yeshiva.
 At this time, the three major Polish dynasties by size were Ger, Sochatchov, and Aleksander all of whom based their teachings in Peshischa Hasidism.
 The fourth Ger Rebbe, Avraham Mordechai Alter was amongst the founders of Agudas Yisroel in 1912.
 Following the rise of Zionism and secularism in Polish Jewry, a growing movement of Orthodox fanaticism become prevalent in Hasidic circles, especially those of Belz, Sanz and Satmar as well their respective offshoots who opposed not only Zionism but even the Agudas Yisroel.
 The Holocaust dealt a mortal blow to Hasidism in Poland, and those survivors adopted an even stricter view of Halacha and Hasidic customs.
 Several Holocaust survivors began to doubt the wisdom of Hasidic leaders who had despised Zionism before the Holocaust, some of whom had urged their followers to remain in the Diaspora but had unhesitatingly taken the opportunity to escape to safety in their own time of need.

 Post-Holocaust

-After the Holocaust several Hasidic rebbe's rebuilt their communities in North America and Israel, particularly in Williamsburg, Monsey, and Borough Park.
+After the Holocaust several Hasidic rebbes rebuilt their communities in North America and Israel, particularly in Williamsburg, Monsey, and Borough Park.
 Despite no longer living in Eastern Europe, almost every Hasidic group has preserved their East European features, whether it be the names of the various Hasidic courts, their customs of everyday clothing, culinary traditions, and religious lifestyle, but particularly with the survival of Yiddish as the main spoken language among most Hasidic communities.